Phat3/PINdemonium/README.md

 	- **adv-iatfix** : specify if you want or not to activate the advanced IAT fix technique

+	- **poly-patch**: if the binary you are analyzing has some kind of polymorphic behavior this activate the patch in order to avoid pin to execute the wrong trace.

 2. Check your result in **C:\pin\PinUnpackerResults\\< current_date_and_time >\\**